APSL/docker-thumbor/README.md

 Docker image for thumbor, and separated one for remotecv, necessary for the lazy detection.
 All parameters of the thumbor config can be set with env vars.
+The thumbor's docker expose port 80 with the service.
+Consider to use the docker-thumbor-nginx image to use nginx like a first cache.
-The thumbor docker expose two ports, the thumbor service and nginx cache.
-The nginx cache check if the file exists in the file_storage after to send the request to thumbor (automated failover).
+The nginx cache check if the file exists in a shared volume (file_storage) after to send the request to thumbor (automated failover).
+We propose two thumbor images aspl/thumbor and apsl/thumbor-multiprocess.
+The first one (monoprocess) to use under a docker organization tool and the second one if you need to deploy in one host and scale up easy.

 Description